VU-communication-science/R-canon/README.md

 Open any Quarto file in the project.
 You should then see the Render button (ctrl + shift + K) in the toolbar of RStudio.
 This will now automatically render the entire book.
 If you make changes to a chapter, run this again to see the changes in the preview.

-If the render is successfull, you've actually updated the book already.
+If the render is successfull, you've actually updated the book already (the rendered website is in the /docs directory).
 If you push it to GitHub, the website will automatically be updated.
+Note that it might take a few minutes after pushing for the change to show up on the website.

 ### Adding tutorials